-Family Support Worker £1,142
+Family Support Worker £2,775

-Budgeted cost: £6,842
+Budgeted cost: £8,475

-Activity Evidence that supports this approach Challenge number(s) addressed Targeted interventions to support social and emotional learning (SEL) including Learning Mentor and Social Groups The Endowment Foundation research suggests that children from disadvantaged backgrounds have weaker SEL skills than their peers.
-This research also found that interventions focusing on improving social interaction to be the most successful and can add 6 months additional learning.
+Activity Evidence that supports this approach Challenge number(s) addressed Targeted interventions to support social and emotional learning (SEL) including Learning Mentor and The Endowment Foundation research suggests that children from disadvantaged backgrounds have weaker SEL skills than their peers.
+This research also found that interventions focusing on improving social interaction to be the most 1,2,3,4,5

+Coolel augocoful and can add C marths Social Groups successful and can add 6 months additional learning.
 Social and emotional learning EEF (educationendowmentfoundation.org.uk) Ensuring that pupils (PPG) who need support with their social and emotional interactions with their peers, targeted support through the use of learning mentors and social groups is an effective strategy to improve outcomes for pupils.
-1,2,3,4,5.
-1. Lower Baseline 2.
-Covid-19 impact 3.
-Additional Needs 4.
-Language Development 5.
-Working Memory Increased procedures to challenge and support families of pupils not attending School regularly enough 11% of PPG pupils on roll at the School have attendance that is below the LA average (95.5%).
-'Achieving 90% in an exam or test is a fantastic result but if your child is at school for only 90 per cent of the school year, then they will have missed 19 days -almost 4 whole 6 6.Attendance

-Family Support Worker weeks of school.
+Increased procedures to challenge and support families of pupils not attending School regularly enough Family Support Worker 17% of PPG pupils on roll at the School have attendance that is below the LA average (95.5%).
+'Achieving 90% in an exam or test is a fantastic result but if your child is at school for only 90 per cent of the school year, then they will have missed 19 days -almost 4 whole weeks of school.
 For primary-age children, this can mean almost 120 guided learning hours.
-This is a big gap for any child to make up.' https://www.nidirect.gov.uk/articles/school-attendance-and-absence Supporting PPG families whose children's attendance is below the LA average is an effective approach to improving pupils' outcomes.
-Providing financial support for clubs, trips, uniform and other equipment e.g. stationery, books, laptops, access to wi-fi 'Pupils from disadvantaged backgrounds may be less likely to be able to benefit from sport clubs and other physical activities outside of school due to the associated financial costs (e.g. equipment).
+This is a big gap for any child to make up.'
+School attendance and absence nidirect Supporting PPG families whose children's attendance is below the LA average is an effective approach to improving pupils' outcomes.
+5 Providing financial support for clubs, trips, uniform and other equipment e.g. stationery, books, laptops, access to wi-fi 'Pupils from disadvantaged backgrounds may be less likely to be able to benefit from sport clubs and other physical activities outside of school due to the associated financial costs (e.g. equipment).
 By providing physical activities free of charge, schools give pupils access to benefits and opportunities that might not otherwise be available to them.'
 Physical activity EEF (educationendowmentfoundation.org.uk) The Education Endowment research found that 'homework had a positive impact on learning and that this impact was greater when it involved digital technology'.
 Homework EEF (educationendowmentfoundation.org.uk) Ensuring that PPG pupils have access to: trips, clubs and, the equipment they need for their learning in school and at home, will positively affect their learning.
-1,2,3,4,5.
-1. Lower Baseline 2.
-Covid-19 impact 3.
-Additional Needs 4.
-Language Development 5.
-Working Memory
+1,2,3,4,5